botilka/botilka/README.md

 ### CQRS & EventSourcing

-You'll need to create Commands, Queries, and so on.
+You'll need to create Commands, Queries, Events and so on.
 [Read the documentation](/documentation/cqrs.md).

 ### API Platform bridge
 See the [API Platform bridge](/documentation/api_platform_bridge.md) documentation.

-### How it works
+#### How it works

-Each `Command`, `Query` & `Event` are just POPO seen as messages.
-For all of them, we use the Bus pattern to dispatch and handle these messages.
-They are all transported on their own bus.

-Buses are (by default) managed by [Symfony Messenger Component](https://symfony.com/doc/4.1/messenger.html).

-Messages & handlers just have to implement an empty interface and everything is automatically wired using auto-configuration.

-The matching between a message and it(s) handler(s) is done by the Messenger component.
-> The handler has an `__invoke` method with the type hinted message as the sole argument.
+Have a look [here](/documentation/internals.md) to better understand the technicals choices made and how the magic stuff happens.

 ### todo

 - Snapshots.
-- Projectors.
+- Event updating.
 - (maybe) Process manager.
 - (maybe) Smart command retry on concurrency exception.